Law 12 - Fouls and Misconduct/Goalkeeper Timewasting/Multiple Ejections

-In a match designated as no heading (Spring 2016 U-12 and younger, Fall 2016 and later 6th grade and younger), if in the opinion of the referee, a player deliberately heads or attempts to head the ball, an indirect free kick is awarded to the opposing team.
+In a match designated as no heading (currently 6th grade and younger), if in the opinion of the referee, a player deliberately heads or attempts to head the ball, an indirect free kick is awarded to the opposing team.

 A player committing unsporting behavior, dissent against the referee's decision, or unfairly delaying a restart, or entering or leaving the field without the referee's permission, may be cautioned and shown a yellow card.